 Furthermore, the azimuth AoAs of the reflected MPCs at snapshot 15 are shown in Fig.~\ref{Fig_reflected_mpc_aoa}.
 For clarity, MPC~1, MPC~2, and MPC~3 refer to the MPCs associated with the VS~1, VS~2, and VS~3 in Fig.~\ref{Fig_example_reflected_mpc_sn14sn29}, respectively.
-The AoAs of `measured' MPCs are the results directly extracted from the measurements based on the SAGE algorithm, while the AoAs of `estimated' MPCs represent the results mapped from the estimated VSs.
-As expected, different panels are found to observe different angles of the same VS, indicating the spherical wavefront of the MPC propagation.
-Moreover, the birth-and-death process of the MPCs is observed in the measured channels, i.e., some MPCs are only visible for part of the panels, and their lifetimes vary across the distributed panels due to the complex scattering environment.
+The AoAs of `measured' MPCs are the results directly extracted from the measurements based on the SAGE algorithm, while the AoAs of `estimated' MPCs represent the results geometrically mapped from the estimated VSs.
+As expected, different panels are found to observe variant angles from the same VS, indicating the spherical wavefront of the MPC propagation.
+Moreover, the birth-and-death process of MPCs is observed in the measured channels, that is, some MPCs are only visible for part of the panels, and their lifetimes vary across the distributed panels due to the complex scattering environment.
 The good fit between the estimation results and the measurement data further validates the performance of the proposed framework.

 Finally, the spatial distribution of the reflected MPCs as the UE moves is shown in Fig.~\ref{Fig_reflected_mpc_distribution}.
 In the early stage of the UE movement, the highest percentage of reflected MPCs is observed from the sidewalls.
 When the UE moves towards the panels, the percentage of reflected MPCs from the ceiling is increasing.
-In the end of the UE movement, more than half of the reflected MPCs originate from the ceiling.
-This can be explained by that a shorter propagation distance, the possibility of MPCs interacting with the metal lamps hanging from the ceiling is higher.
-The dynamic distribution of the reflected MPCs indicates that the MPC gain and, consequently, the channels are varying with the movement of the UE.
+In the end, more than half of the reflected MPCs originate from the ceiling.
+This can be explained by the fact that with a shorter propagation distance, the possibility of MPCs interacting with the metal lamps that hang from the ceiling is greater.
+The dynamic distribution of the reflected MPCs indicates that the MPC gain and, consequently, the channels vary with the movement of the UE.